Totally Manageable, Easily Treatable Program

 Please join us for our final Zoom events of the season.
 FREE and open to the public.
 All our events are ASL interpreted/CART captioned; email email@example.com (new window) for more information and access needs.

 Decarcerating Disability: Deinstitutionalization and Prison Abolition with Dr. Liat Ben-Moshe

 Moderated by Professor Theodora Danylevich

 Join us for a discussion with Dr. Ben-Moshe on her recent book of the same title.
-Her research shows how disability/mad knowledges and histories, and their racial resonances, should inform analysis of carceral enclosures such as prisons and developmentally disabled & psychiatric institutions, through the prism of abolition.
+Her research shows how disability/mad knowledge and histories, and their racial resonances, should inform analysis of carceral enclosures such as prisons and developmentally disabled & psychiatric institutions, through the prism of abolition.

 Co-Sponsored by the Prison Justice Initiative, the Gender+Justice Initiative, the Program in Women’s & Gender Studies, and the Georgetown Humanities Initiative.

 The Future of Down Syndrome through the Lens of Lived Experience: Part I